Sam Yorty: Later career

 After leaving office, Yorty hosted a talk show on KCOP-TV for five years, later complaining that he was canceled in favor of the television program Hee Haw.
 After leaving work on the small screen, he returned to the political arena, but failed in a comeback bid for the Republican nomination for the U.S. Senate in 1980, having been defeated by the conservative Paul Gann, who in turn was badly beaten by incumbent liberal Democrat Alan Cranston.
 In 1981, Yorty failed again in a bid to unseat Bradley.

 Afterward, Yorty retired from public life, aside from being a rainmaker for several law firms.
 He suffered a stroke on May 24, 1998, then contracted pneumonia.
-After treatment at the Encino-Tarzana Regional Medical Center, he was sent to his Studio City, California home, where he died on the morning of June 5, the 30th anniversary of Robert Kennedy's assassination and three months before Yorty's old rival, Tom Bradley, died.
-Prior to his death, Yorty had told his wife that he wanted no funeral service.
+After treatment at the Encino-Tarzana Regional Medical Center, he returned to his Studio City home, where he died on the morning of June 5, at the age of 88.
+His death came on the 30th anniversary of Robert Kennedy's assassination, and three months before Tom Bradley's death.
+Yorty had told his wife that he wanted no funeral service.

-Legacy

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago saw Rizzo ranked as the ninth-worst American big-city mayor to serve between the years 1820 and 1993.
-When the survey was limited only to mayors that were in office post-1960, the results saw Rizzo ranked as the third-worst.